TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 * It interprets the incoming request and bundles all relevant information into a ``Request`` object.
+.. todo: That's done in the RequestBuilder

 * It loads the configuration of our extension from the different sources and makes it available.
+.. todo: That's done in the Bootstrap

 * It determines whether or not the request was manipulated in an illegal manner and when this is the case deflects it (e.g., in of case maliciously added form input field).
+.. todo: That's done in the ActionController

 * It sets up the persistence layer, which performs the persisting of new or changed objects.
+.. todo: Nope, there is nothing to set up.
+But in the Bootstrap there
+         is a mechanism that automatically saves pending domain objects.

 * It prepares the cache in which the content is stored for faster reuse.
+.. todo: This is not true.
+Extbase does not cache independently from the core,
+         at least no content.
+The caching topic is important enough to be explained separately but mentioning it here as part of the dispatchers job is just misleadin.

 * It instantiates and configures the controller of our extension which controls further processing within the extension.
+.. todo: As in 2-the-stations-of-the-journey:
+         All those steps aren't done by the dispatcher, expect the last, creating the controller.

 When these preparations are fulfilled, we can travel to our destination's first stop: the controller.
 In